-The Disability History Association is excited to announce its Outstanding Book/Article Award.
+The Disability History Association is pleased to announce its 8th annual Outstanding Publication Award.
 Submissions are welcome from scholars in all fields who engage in work relating to the history of disability.
-Initially, the award alternated between books and peer-reviewed articles.
-Starting in 2018, the DHA award committee will be evaluating both the Best Book and the Best Article/Book Chapter each year.
+Initially, from 2012 to 2017, the award alternated between books and peer-reviewed articles or book chapters.
+The DHA award committees now award both the Outstanding Book and the Outstanding Article/Book Chapter prizes each year.

-Although the award is open to all authors covering all geographic areas and time periods, the publication must be in English, and must have a publication date within the year preceding the submission date (i.e., 2018 for the 2019 award cycle).
+Although the awards are open to all authors covering all geographic areas and time periods, publications must be in English, must have significant historical content, and must have a publication date within the year preceding the submission date (i.e., 2018 for the 2019 award cycle).
 Book submissions may be single- or multiple-authored and may be a single monograph or an edited collection, provided the latter contains new and original scholarship.
-Articles may also be single- or multiple-authored and must be published in a peer-reviewed academic journals.
-The amount of the book award is $400.
+Articles may also be single- or multiple-authored and must be published in books or in peer-reviewed academic journals.
+The amount of the book award is $300 for the winner and $100 for the honorable mention.
 The amount of the article/book chapter award is $200 for the winner and $100 for the honorable mention.

-Authors should arrange for copies of the book or article to be mailed directly to the award committee by no later than May 1 of each year.
+Authors should arrange for copies of the book or article to be delivered directly to the award committee by no later than May 1 of each year.
 Submissions may be sent electronically in a format compatible with screen reading software, such as a .doc file or a text-based .pdf.
 Submissions may also be sent in hard copy.
-Detailed instructions for the next round of the book award and the article/book chapter award will be announced in January 2019.
-The Disability History Association board will announce the recipient of the DHA Outstanding Book/Article Award in September.
+Please follow the updated 2019 instructions for the book award and the article/book chapter award.
+The Disability History Association will announce the recipient of the DHA Outstanding Book and Article/Book Chapter Awards in September.